13 Top Reasons to Visit Greece (Updated 2024)

 8. Dogs With Jobs

-The Greek dogs that guard the livestock are ‘imprinted’ with the herd from a young age and will mingle and protect the herd.
+Interestingly, the Greek dogs that guard the livestock are ‘imprinted’ with the herd from a young age and will mingle and protect it.
+Therefore, it’s advisable not to get too close, as they would see you as a threat to the herd.

 Greek shepherding dog guarding his flock ©Lifejourney4two

-9. “It’s All Greek to Me”
+9. “It’s All Greek to Me

+But this is another ancient facet we should admire in Greece.
 The Greek alphabet is the ancestor of all modern European alphabets.

 _greek-road-sign